Canon 1D vs Sony A5100

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Longer lasting: Can take more shots (500 versus 400) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in September 2001).

-Reasons to prefer the Sony Alpha A5100:
+Arguments in favor of the Sony Alpha A5100:

 - More detail: Has more megapixels (24 vs 4.1MP), which boosts linear resolution by 140%.

 - Broader imaging potential: Can capture not only stills but also 1080/60p video.